scruel/idea-chelper/README.md

 Introduction
 ------------

-I'm now working on this amazing project, I will add functions which I want to implement, fix bugs I encountered, or write some guides to make CHelper better.
+I'm now working on this amazing project, and will add functions which I want to implement, fix bugs I encountered, or write some guides to make CHelper better.

 Features
 --------